You've Got Mail: Filming

 Principal photography took place primarily on New York City's Upper West Side.
 Principal photography began on February 25, 1998, and completed on June 8, 1998.

 Delia Ephron, recalling the film's bookstore setting, said, "Once we decided that she would be an independent bookstore owner, the reason we made it a children's bookstore is, I think, we always tried to make movies as personal as we could.
 To find the thing in it that was personal.
 And we grew up loving children's books more than anything."
 Nora Ephron similarly remarked in the film's audio commentary, "This was something that was very important to us—that there be first editions of old children's books.
-It's part of what make [sic] this a serious bookstore.
+It's part of what made this a serious bookstore.
 We wanted to sell the idea that this was a place that really cared about the history of children's literature."
 Additionally, Ephron had Ryan and Burns rehearse and work at Books of Wonder, an independent New York City children's bookstore, for a week prior to filming in order to get them into character.
 The filming location used as the bookstore was at 106 West 69th Street, at that time Maya Shaper's Cheese and Antique Shop.

 Michael Palin was initially cast as a reclusive novelist based on Thomas Pynchon, but his scenes were cut from the film.